BlueSquare23/Learning_Java/Readme.md

 ## Conditional Statements

 Conditional statements are a fundamental part of computer programming.
-Conditional statements (or if statement as they are often called) allows us to making branching programs which take advantage of some of the operators we learned earlier.
+Conditional statements allows us to make branching programs which take advantage of some of the operators we learned earlier.

+### If, Else If, & Else

-In the example below we'll use conditional statements in conjunction with the user input code we learned about previously.
+In the example below we'll use what's known as an if statement in conjunction with the user input code we learned about previously.

-* `ConditionalStatements.java`
+* `IfElseStatements.java`

 ```
 import java.util.Scanner;

-class ConditionalStatements {
+class IfElseStatements {
     public static void main(String[] args) {
         Scanner scanner = new Scanner(System.in);